js-kyle/js-kyle/README.md

 ## About

-I'm a Site Reliability Engineer who loves to work with Node.js.
+I'm a Technical Lead who loves to work with Node.js.
 In particular, I'm interested in web applications security and MongoDB, so many of my GitHub contributions are in this area.
-If you'd like me to take a look at or work on a project, you can contact me through Twitter.

 ### Highlights